Research on the Impact of Pediatric Eye Conditions on Everyday Life

 Pediatric eye conditions’ impact on reading speed

-Research at the Retina Foundation of the Southwest has shown that children with the most common form of visual impairment in one eye —amblyopia (lazy eye)—may read slowly, even though they have good vision in the other eye.
+Research at the Retina Foundation has shown that children with the most common form of visual impairment in one eye —amblyopia (lazy eye)—may read slowly, even though they have good vision in the other eye.
 We are currently investigating why children with lazy eye read slowly by assessing their eye movements as they read with one or both eyes.

 Pediatric eye conditions’ impact on fine motor skills